superjax/inertial_sense_ros/README.md

 Once the base position has been identified, set the `refLLA` of the base uINS to your surveyed position to indicate a surveyed base position.

+## Dual GNSS (GPS Compassing)
+GPS Compassing is supported on units with two GPS receivers.
+It also requires a very precise measurement of the locations of both GPS antennas relative to the uINS (+/- 1cm).
+If you want to use the Dual GNSS mode, you must set the `dual_GNSS` parameter, and specify both the `GPS_ant1_xyz` and `GPS_ant2_xyz` vector parameters.

+Dual GNSS uses the onboard RTK engine, so it is currently impossible for a uINS to be configured as both an RTK rover and for dual GNSS compassing simultaneously.
+It is possible to provide base corrections while also acting in dual GNSS mode.

 ## Time Stamps